-Section 4.G.4: Records Transfer to Sponsor: All permanent (identified as "Category A" by the Florida Division of Library and Information Services) records of students leaving the School, whether by graduation, transfer to Sponsor's district schools, or withdrawal to attend another school, will be transferred to the Sponsor in accordance with applicable law.
-All records of student progress (identified as "Category B" by the Florida Division of Library and Information Services) will be immediately transferred to the appropriate recipient school, without exception, if a student withdraws to return to one of Sponsor's district schools or to another school system.
+Section 4.G.4: Records Transfer to Sponsor: All permanent (Category A) records of students leaving the School, whether by graduation, transfer to Sponsor's district schools, or withdrawal to attend another school, will be transferred to the Sponsor in accordance with applicable law.
+All records of student progress (Category B) will be immediately transferred to the appropriate recipient school, without exception, if a student withdraws to return to one of Sponsor's district schools or to another school system.
 The School may retain copies of the academic records created during a departing student's attendance at the School.

 Section 4.G.5: Inactive Student Records: All inactive student records will be forwarded annually to the Sponsor.
 These records shall be forwarded each year prior to September 30 for any student withdrawing prior to June 30 of the previous year.
+The

-The School shall maintain pupil attendance records in the manner specified in Rule 6A-1.044, Florida Administrative Code; and
+School shall maintain pupil attendance records in the manner specified in Rule 6A-1.044, Florida Administrative Code; and